 The Corporation defines its capital to include: Common Shares plus short-term, long-term debt and finance leases, less cash balances.
-There are no externally imposed capital requirements on Big Rock.
+There are no externally imposed capital requirements on the Corporation.
 The Corporation's objectives are to safeguard the Corporation's ability to continue as a going concern, to support the Corporation's normal operating requirements and to maintain a flexible capital structure which optimizes the cost of capital at an acceptable risk.
 This allows management to maximize the profitability of its existing assets and create long-term value and enhance returns for its shareholders.

-s at nber 30
+As at Dec ember · 30

-2018 2017
+2019 2018

-Cash \$ (1,902) \$ (168)
+Cash \$ (354) \$ (1,902)

-Total debt (includes license obligation) 7,495 6,416
+Total debt (1) 7,110 7,495

 Shareholders' equity:

 Shareholders' capital 113,845 113,845

-Contributed surplus 1,578 1,347
+Contributed surplus 1,795 1,578

-Accumulated deficit (76,839) (77,199)
+Accumulated deficit (79,761) (76,839)

-Total shareholders' equity 38,584 37,993
+Total shareholders' equity 35,879 38,584

-Total capitalization (total debt plus shareholders' equity, net of cash balances) \$ 44,177 \$ 44,241
+Total capitalization (total debt plus shareholders' equity, net of cash balances) \$ 42,635 \$ 44,177